paypal/merchant-sdk-php/samples/IPN/IPN-README.md

 	mp_pay_type,
 	mp_status

-*   For a full list of ipn variables you need to check log file, that Ipn Listener is logging into.
+*   For a full list of IPN variables you need to check log file, that IPN Listener is logging into.

 IPN Reference :
 --------------